Women's Tour 2022: Start list, route and where to watch

 1. The Women's Tour 2022

+The stage win was the French rider's first career UCI victory.
 Dates: June 6-11, 2022 Distance: 734.1km Start: Colchester Finish: Oxford.
-Join Cyclingnews for coverage all six days, and check in after each stage for our full report, results, gallery, news and ...
+Join Cyclingnews for coverage all six days, and check in ...

-last updated 6 June 2022.
-The Women's Tour is a six-stage race taking place in Great Britain, and the 2022 edition gets underway in Colchester on Monday 6 June, before finishing in Oxford on ...
+in News.
+The Women's Tour is a six-stage race taking place in Great Britain, and the 2022 edition gets underway in Colchester on Monday 6 June, before finishing in Oxford on Saturday 11 June.
+The ...

 Stage 3 » Tewkesbury › Gloucester (107.9km) Lorena Wiebes is the winner of Women's Tour 2022 Stage 3, before Alexandra Manly and Coryn Labecki.
 Lorena Wiebes was leader in GC.